phillips109/tax-bash/Formfactory/T22/3Layout/README3.md

 This choice runs choices 2-8 sequentiially.
 If this fails, run the steps one by one to look for the error.

+### Choice 10
+Yhis choice opens up a sub menu that takes you through the steps to create a copy of the form that has a yellow background for data that is drawn by other forms.
+This is a hack to allow the taxpayor to link from one form to another.
+It is not yet fully implemented.

+## Choice 11
+This choice copieis the .2Fo file that is created to the 7App folder to become part of the Tax return.
+This choice displays the pdf view of the form to guide your work

+### Choice 1a
+The background for your form is the jpg image of the form produced in ../../1pdf2jpg.
+This choice will copy this file to your ../Jpg folder.